LCHEA Homeschool Orientation

 The State Department of Education shall conduct annually a review of the associations standard to insure that requirements of the association, at a minimum include:

-By January thirtieth of each year, SCAIHS shall report the number and grade level of children home schooled through the association to the children's respective school districts.
+By January 30th of each year, SCAIHS shall report the number and grade level of children home schooled through the association to the children's respective school districts.

 SECTION 59-65-47 IN LIEU OF THE REQUIREMENTS OF SECTION 59-65-40 OR SECTION 59-65-45, PARENTS OR GUARDIANS MAY TEACH THEIR CHILDREN AT HOME IF THE INSTRUCTION IS CONDUCTED UNDER THE AUSPICES OF AN ASSOCIATION FOR HOMESCHOOLS WHICH HAS NO FEWER THAN FIFTY MEMBERS AND MEETS THE REQUIREMENTS OF THIS SECTION.
 BONA FIDE MEMBERSHIP AND CONTINUING COMPLIANCE WITH THE ACADEMIC STANDARD OF THE ASSOCIATION EXEMPTS THE HOME SCHOOL FROM THE FURTHER REQUIREMENTS OF SECTION 59-65-40 OR SECTION 59-65-45.